The Technology: self-driving cars and smart infrastructure converse

-PlanetM utilizes Michigan’s talent and resources to further research on how autonomous, vehicle to vehicle (V2V), and vehicle to infrastructure (V2I) systems operate.
-These partnerships and efforts will lead to improved safety and mobility with applications that operate with crash avoidance technologies and ultimately help save lives.
+PlanetM utilizes Michigan’s talent and resources to further research on how autonomous and self-driving vehicles, vehicle to vehicle (V2V) systems, and vehicle to infrastructure (V2I) operations work.
+These partnerships and efforts will lead to improved safety and mobility using applications that operate with crash avoidance technologies and ultimately help save lives.

 Connected vehicle technologies enable all types of vehicles, roadways, infrastructure, and mobile devices to communicate and share vital transportation information.
 This communication between cars and the environment they drive in will accelerate the development of autonomous vehicle technology.